andyfriesen/mpt-worklet/README.md

 # Important limitations

-1. AudioWorklet is set to become a standard, but it only works in Chrome derivatives right now.
-No Firefox. :/
+1. AudioWorklet is [mostly standard](https://caniuse.com/#search=audioworklet) at this point, but it is not truly totally ubiquitous.
 2. It only works over https.  localhost also works as a special exception.
 3. (this one is on me!)
 This is barely more than a proof of concept just now.
 Buyer beware!